Measurable fractional spin for quantum Hall quasiparticles on the disk: Some additional observations

 \subsection{Quasielectrons and the ``standard'' definition of topological spin}

-An interesting feature of flux-quantum anyons is the fact that we can also discuss the properties of quasielectron excitations.
-As originally observed by Laughlin~\cite{Laughlin_1987, MacDonaldQHE}, removing a flux quantum moves adiabatically the $m=0$ state of the LLL to an excited Landau level state with angular momentum $-1$; if a further flux quantum is removed, the shift continues and the excited-Landau-level state with angular momentum $- 2$ is reached.
-With this prescription, we can compute the spin $J_q$ of the quasielectrons that is obtained by removing $n$ flux quanta {by generalising the definition~\eqref{Eq:Spin:AM} to the angular momentum of higher Landau levels}.
+An interesting feature of anyons obtained from rigid shifts is the fact that we can also discuss the properties of a specific kind of quasielectron excitations.
+As originally observed by Laughlin~\cite{Laughlin_1987, MacDonaldQHE}, removing a flux quantum moves the $m=0$ state of the LLL to an excited Landau level state with angular momentum $-1$; if a further flux quantum is removed, the shift continues and the excited-Landau-level state with angular momentum $- 2$ is reached.
+With this prescription, we can compute the spin $J_q$ of the quasielectrons {by generalising the definition~\eqref{Eq:Spin:AM} to the angular momentum of higher Landau levels}.
 Results are summarised in Table~\ref{Table:AFI}; if we use the label $q>0$ for the quasiholes and $q<0$ for the quasielectrons, the expression for $J_q$ in Eq.~\eqref{Eq:Spin:AFI:n} has a general validity for $q \in \mathbb Z$.
+Note that this quasielectron is not confined in the LLL, and therefore it differs from the one that is typically studied.

 On top of the previous calculation concerning the exchange of two quasiholes, we can now compute the exchange of two quasielectrons:

 The result, that shows that $\Phi_{ex,-1} = \Phi_{ex,1}$, is perfectly consistent with the theory of anyons identifying the quasielectron with the antiparticle of the quasihole.